Year 4

 Additional Information

-In Term 4 PE will take place on Tuesday (OAA) and Friday (Fitness Circuits).
+In Term 5 PE will take place on Wednesday (Athletics) and Friday (Lacrosse).
 Please make sure that all weather PE kits (waterproof shoes, spare socks etc) are in school for these days.

 We understand that the weather is improving but it is still very changable so please ensure your child brings a coat daily.